-The RICS Conduct and Appeals Committee consists of lay members and RICS members.
+The RICS Conduct and Appeals Committee consists of a Chair, lay members and RICS professionals.

 Helen Riley MPhil MRICS